Intercontinental and transoceanic fixed links: Proposed

+Persian Gulf and Arabian Sea

 Iran and Qatar (who will take most part of the project's financing) have plans for an underwater tunnel connecting the two countries, being planned to be the longest tunnel in the world (having 190 km).
 It would link the Iranian port of Bandar-e Deyr to an unspecified location in Qatar across the Persian Gulf in both road and railway sections; however, a road tunnel is not considered very feasible due to the long distance.
 It had the support of Iran's Ports and Maritime Organisation managing director, Ali Akbar Safaei, and Iranian President Ebrahim Raisi, who expect the creation of a joint Qatar-Iran committee with the Emir of Qatar, Tamim bin Hamad Al Thani.
 Also, it will create a straight and direct route between Saudi Arabia and Iran.

-Iran–Oman Causeway

 Iran proposed to build an overpass bridge over the strait of Hormuz that will link Iran economically to GCC countries and Yemen through 39 km road link between Oman's Musandam exclave and southern Iran.
 The idea was having the support of Iranian Ambassador to Oman Ali Akbar Sibeveih.

-Persian Gulf Bridge

 The Persian Gulf Bridge in Qeshm–Bandar Abbas (Iran) will be a 2.4 km long road-rail bridge, connecting Qeshm Island to mainland Iran, from the historic port of Laft to Pahal port in Bandar Abbas (Hormozgan Province).
 It was proposed to build an undersea tunnel instead of a bridge, but was rejected due to high costs.

-Masirah island Bridge

-In 2010, Oman's ruler, Sultan Qaboos bin Saeed, asked the government to plan for the construction of a bridge connecting Masirah Island on Oman's eastern coast to the mainland in a railroad.

-Saudi Arabia–Pakistan

 The Saudis were exploring two options to build a 400 km tunnel or bridge to link Gwadar (in Pakistan) with Muscat (in Oman) at the mouth of Strait of Hormuz at one end.
 The objective was to bypass its trade routes (including for oil supplies) with Iran and Qatar, because of the Iran–Saudi Arabia proxy conflict, also to extend the Chinese Belt and Road Initiative.